remsky/RobrosPage/posts/2024-11-03-154547/index.md

 date: 2024-11-03-154547
 featured_image: https://ik.imagekit.io/remsky/blog_20241103154547_featured_valEKBD_X.png
 subtitle: ""
-title: '"From Duck to Discourse: Reflecting on Our Journey Together"'
+title: "From Duck to Discourse: Reflecting on Our Journey Together"
 ---

 Oh dear me, how things have changed in such a short time!
 It seems you've had quite the